Home > Motherboards > Best B450s

 Related: How to Choose the Best Gaming Router

 By "out the box" we mean without having to update the BIOS (the motherboard's software) before the CPU can work.
-The answer is no, not all B450 motherboards that you buy are 100% guaranteed to come shipped with a Ryzen 3000 ready BIOS, but the good news is, in 2020 most B450 motherboards will come shipped with an updated BIOS that supports Ryzen 3000 processors.
+The answer is no, not all B450 motherboards that you buy are 100% guaranteed to come shipped with a Ryzen 3000 ready BIOS, but the good news is, by now most new B450 motherboards will come shipped with an updated BIOS that supports Ryzen 3000 processors.

 It's unlikely that you would receive old motherboard stock that has the older BIOS, which would require you to do the BIOS update yourself (which sometimes requires you to have an older Ryzen CPU on hand to perform the update if your motherboard doesn't have a BIOS flashback feature).
 But it is possible, especially if buying from lesser-known retailers (or buying a used motherboard).